vivibui/MIS333K-FinalProject/README.md

 - Admin: macleod@bevobnb.com || Pass: kittys
 - Customer: wendy@puppy.com || Pass: Kansas
 - Host: gonzalez@aol.com || Pass: gg2017
+*If you have registered any new account on the database, record them on OneNote > Account Registered.
+That way we can delete them before presentation day.*

 ### GITHUB WORKFLOW
 - From your branch > Commit > Push > Create Pull Request